casitas de gila guesthouses bed and breakfast new mexico 1-877-923-4827

 The vision of creating a small nature preserve is something that Becky and Michael have been quietly working towards for many years.
 When we visited Southwestern New Mexico, it was the stunning beauty of the landscape that led us to settle here and develop Casitas de Gila Guesthouses.
 Over time we came to realize that in addition to offering a landscape of exceptional diversity, this small corner of the world was home to an equally exceptionally diverse and ever-changing variety of plants, birds, and other animals.
 The primary reason for this degree of diversity, of course, is the presence of the year-round running waters of Bear Creek, a true rarity in the arid southwest.

-hiking southwest new mexicoWhen we began the Casitas in 1999, we had 70 acres of land that bordered Bear Creek on the north and then crossed the creek on the south to adjoin a section (460 acres) of mountainous State land on the east.
+hiking southwest new mexicoWhen we began the Casitas in 1999, we had 70 acres of land that bordered Bear Creek on the north and then crossed the creek on the south to adjoin a section (640 acres) of mountainous State land on the east.
 A few years later a purchase of 21 acres extended our lands to the north and east, and the first trail – a half-mile long self-guided nature trail – was established in the floodplain.
 By this time both we and our guests had begun to think of the Casitas as a very special place, a sort of stress-free zone where one could relax, forget about “the world out there,” and recharge by reconnecting with nature … a true nature getaway with all the modern conveniences!

 A common phrase one often hears is “you can’t improve on nature.”
 Unless, of course, you were to add … MORE nature!
-So it was with great excitement and enthusiasm that we jumped on the opportunity in early 2008, and again in early 2009, to purchase additional acreage that would protect our view and extend our floodplain on both sides of the creek to almost 3/4 of a mile, and border State land on three sides.
+So it was with great excitement and enthusiasm that we jumped on the opportunity in early 2008, and again in 2009 and 2010, to purchase additional acreage that would protect our view and extend our floodplain on both sides of the creek to almost 3/4 of a mile, and border State land on three sides.
 With this purchase, our once dimly-perceived vision of creating a small nature preserve has now become a reality.
 The Casitas de Gila Nature Preserve has been secured, for both our guests and, most importantly of all, for the plants and animals that make their home here.

 We look forward to meeting you and sharing this special natural world with you while you are a guest at Casitas de Gila.
 Meanwhile, why not download a copy of our Trail Map and have a peak at the trails!